Last updated: June 7, 2026

 Permissions

-- Battery-optimization whitelist: prevents Android from freezing the background service in Doze mode, which would cause missed events.
+- Battery-optimization whitelist: prevents Android from freezing the background keep-alive service in Doze mode, which would cause missed screen events.
+The keep-alive service is a

 Data sharing